Making Cargo Talk

 - Smooth border crossing by data sharing and logistics transparency

-- Portable Electronic Device (PED) approval for air cargo
+- Approval of the use of Portable Electronic Device (PED) for air cargo

 - IATA pre-assessment of cargo tracking devices